AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 - After that, you create another file with the file extension ending `.bat`, open it up with a notepad, copy paste what is needed in there again from the <u>[GitHub link](https://github.com/deiteris/voice-changer/issues/180#issuecomment-2359166278)</u>.

 - Now run the bat file.
 After it starts, you should be able to open the link.
-For example, if you specified `HOST=192.168.0.1` and `ALLOWED_ORIGINS='["https://192.168.0.1:18888"]')`, you should be able to open `https://192.168.0.1:18888` in your browser and use the voice changer UI from other machines in your local network.
+For example, if you specified `HOST=192.168.0.1` and `ALLOWED_ORIGINS='["https://192.168.0.1:18888"]')`, you should be able to open `https://192.168.0.1:18888` in your browser and use the realtime voice changer UI from other machines in your local network.

 ***
 ## Voice Models